plasma-group/pigi/packages/docs/src/core/src/services/contract.rst

     contract.submitBlock(hash)

 Submits a block with the given hash.
-Will only work if the operator's account is unlocked and available to the node.
+Will only work if the aggregator's account is unlocked and available to the node.

 ----------
 Parameters